 Giardia lamblia is a flagellate of world-wide distribution.
-It is more common in warm climates than temperate climates.
+It is more common in warm climates than temporal climates.
 It is the most common flagellate of the intestinal tract, causing Giardiasis.
 Humans are the only important reservoir of the infection.
 The infection is most common in parts of the world where sanitation is at its lowest.
-Giardiasis is an infection of the upper small bowel, which may cause diarrhea permanently stained mature cysts, four prominent nuclei and four median bodies are observed.
-Compared to trophozoites, cysts also have twice the number of intra-cytoplasmic flagellar structures.
-The cysts are the infective form of the parasite and each cyst gives rise to two binucleated trophozoites which are motile and non-infectious because they cannot survive long outside the host body.
+Giardiasis is an infection of the upper small bowel, which may cause diarrhea

-Cysts are non-motile and egg-shaped.
-They measure $8-14 \mu m$ by $7-10 \mu m$ .
-The cysts are encased by a smooth and colorless, thick wall.
-A distinguishing characteristic of the cyst is four nuclei and a retracted cytoplasm.
+Cyst: are non-motile and egg-shaped.
+They measure $8{\text -}14~\mu\text{m}$ by $7{\text -}10~\mu\text{m}$.
+The cysts are encased by a smooth and colorless, thick and refractile wall.
 Immediately after encystations, newly formed cysts contain two genetically identical nuclei.
-However, each organelle duplicates so that in
+Each organelle duplicates so that in permanently stained mature cysts, four prominent nuclei and four median bodies are observed.
+Compared to trophozoites, cysts also have twice the number of intracytoplasmic flagellar structures.
+The cysts are the infective form of the parasite and each cyst gives rise to two binucleated trophozoites which are motile and non-infectious because they cannot survive long outside the host body.

-The trophozoites are pear shaped with a broad anterior end and a narrow posterior end.
-It has been described variously as pyriform, heart-shaped or racket -shaped.
-It is 9-21 μm long and $5-15 \mu m$ wide.
+Trophozoites: are pear shaped with a broad anterior end and a narrow posterior end.
+It is 9-21 μm long and 5-15 μm wide.
 The parasite is bilaterally symmetrical and dorsoventrally flattened.
-A large sucking disk, which allows the parasite to attach to the surface of the intestinal mucosa of the host, The ventral disk, which is often referred to as the sucking or adhesive disk takes up most of the ventral surface of the parasite, it provides the parasite with powerful adhesion, catching, and holding abilities.
-Behind the sucking disks, two comma shaped chromatoid bar known as (median bodies) are seen.
+A large sucking disk, which allows the parasite to attach to the surface of the intestinal mucosa of the host, takes up most of the ventral surface of the parasite.
+Behind the sucking disks, two rods known as median bodies are seen.
 Four pairs of flagella are located anterior, lateral, ventral, and posterior on the body of the organism.
-The pair of anterior flagella, , is straight, closely approximated and parallel to each other, dividing the body of the organism into two halves longitudinally and then it borders the sucking disk.
-Motility brought by the four pairs of flagella is essential for virulence of the parasite, motility is somewhat erratic, with a slow oscillation about the long axis resembling the motion of (falling leaf).
+The pair of anterior flagella, known as axoneme, is straight, closely approximated and parallel to each other, dividing the body of the organism into two halves longitudinally.
+Motility brought by the four pairs of flagella is essential for virulence of the parasite.
 The two spherical or ovoid nuclei, containing a large, central karyosome, can be found on each side of the axonemes.
 The parasite does not have peripheral chromatin.
-In unstained trophozoites the characteristic body shape and motility may be observed, and some flagella can usually be seen.
-In preparation stained with any of the permanent stains, the most readily observable feature are body shape, nuclei, axostyle and median bodies.